Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-Throughout this document the naming of cryptographic material (e.g. keys) are constructed by concatenating abbreviations (in "camel notation") given in this section (e.g. SmcPriAUT → OPTIGA™ Private Key for Authentication).
+Throughout this document the naming of cryptographic material (e.g. keys) are constructed by concatenating abbreviations (in "camel notation") given in this section (e.g. SmcPriAUT → OPTIGA™ Trust M Private Key for Authentication).

 2. Naming Conventions